techstay/study-notes/README.md

 ## Intro

 My study notes, includes codes and notes.
+Notes are placed in `notes` folder as a dendron project.
+You can open it with the dendron extension.

 ## Contributors ✨